NickKarpowicz/LightwaveExplorer/README.md

   - [Dlib](http://dlib.net/): This library is the basis of the optimization routines.
 I make use of the global optimization functions for the fitting/optimization modes.
 The library is [available on Github](https://github.com/davisking/dlib), and their excellent documentation and further information is on the [main project website](http://dlib.net/).
   - [GTK](https://www.gtk.org): The new version of the user interface uses GTK 4; this is why it looks pretty much the same on Windows, Linux, and Mac.
 It was pretty easy to get working cross-platform, which again is nice for the goal that everybody should be able to reproduce calculations in LWE.
   - [FFTW](https://www.fftw.org/): This is used for Fast Fourier Transforms in the GPL 3.0 version (i.e. the CPU-only Linux and Mac versions).
 On a given CPU this is on average the fastest FFT you can find.
+  - [miniz](https://github.com/richgel999/miniz): Nice and easy to use C library for making/reading .zip archives.

   ---